Ascyt/Unity-Camera-Movement-Template/README.md

 There are three different types of rotations:
 1. Rotation (left click): This rotates the camera like in a first-person-shooter.
 2. Rotation around target (right click).
 This will rotate the camera around the target object that's shown when you do said movement.
+Scroll while doing this to move the target in/out, left click to revert it to default.
 3. Panning (middle click): Pans the camera like it's a 2D scene.

 ![image](image.png)